List of content you will read in this article:

 su –p [other_user_name]

 [another user] can be replaced with the real username you choose to use.
 The user account will change, but your home directory will remain the same.
-If you need to execute a command as a new user but need access to the current user's files, this is helpful.
+This is helpful if you execute a command as a new user but need access to the current user's files.